MockbaTheBorg/RunCPM/readme.md

 RunCPM does not support making files read-only or any other CP/M attributes.
 All the files will be visible and R/W all the time, so be careful.
 It supports making "disks" read-only though, but only from RunCPM's perspective.
 The R/O attributes of the disk's containing folder are not modified.

 Lua scripting is not supported on platforms other than Windows, Linux and MacOS.
 There is no Lua support for Arduino based platforms yet.

+Some applications, like hi-tech C for example, will try to access user areas higher than 15 to verify if they are running on a different CP/M flavor than 2.2.
+This causes the generation of user areas with letters higher than F. This is an expected behavior and won't be "fixed".

 ## References